 The Company is a Joint Venture between EIH Ltd and the Government of Himachal Pradesh.
-Therefore, in accordance with Section 149(4) of the Act read with Rule 4 of the Companies (Appointment and Qualification of Directors) Rules, 2014 as amended by Companies (Appointment and Qualification of Directors) Amendment Rules, 2017, with effect from 5th July 2017, the Company is not required to appoint Independent Directors.

-As the Company is not required to appoint Independent Director, the requirement of holding at least one meeting of the Independent Directors in a year pursuant to Schedule V of the Act has no application.
+Therefore, in accordance with Section 149(4) of the Act read with Rule 4 of the Companies (Appointment and Qualification of Directors) Rules, 2014 as amended by Companies (Appointment and Qualification of Directors) Amendment Rules, 2017, with effect from 5th July 2017, the Company is not required to appoint Independent Directors and as such requirement of holding at least one meeting of the Independent Directors in a year pursuant to Schedule V of the Act is not applicable to the Company.